jlvandenhout/iota-streams-experience/examples/notifications/README.md

     The `tokio` crate is needed here, because some parts of the Streams crate are asynchronous and need a runtime.
 This crate provides that runtime.

-3. In the `lib.rs` list all the functionality we will be using in the following steps.
+3. In `lib.rs` list all the functionality we will be using in the following steps.

     ```rust
     use iota_streams::app_channels::api::tangle::{